🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Some of these boat pest control items are very safe and non-toxic for larger animals.
 But if you do have something you've hidden in the boat to keep the critters at bay, be sure to pick it up before letting your own pets back on board.

-If you find you have a few stray cats visiting your boat inside or out, keep an eye on why they're lurking.
-While some feral tomcats begin spraying or leaving feces, others will be hunting the critters that are hiding in the boat.
+If you find a few stray cats visiting your boat, inside or out, keep an eye on why they're lurking.
+While some feral tomcats begin spraying or leaving feces, others will be hunting the critters hiding in the boat.

 What some boaters forget and fail to consider is that cats go after rodents (which can be a bigger issue).
 Rats and mice can chew through wires, upholstery and fiberglass.
 Cats won't mark their territory or leave scent around where they plan to catch a meal (they're smart like that).